As Dave Harvey retires from his co-leadership position at Park People, he reflects on the incredible journey since founding the organization in 2011.

 Project report due

-Equity-deserving and equity-denied groups will be prioritized in the application process.
-A minimum of 50% of all microgrants will be provided to those identifying as such, ensuring their involvement in shaping the natural spaces that matter to them.
+Equity-deserving groups will be prioritized in the application process.
+A minimum of 50% of all microgrants will be awarded to those who identify as such.

 Park People is committed to supporting people with disabilities during the application process.
 If you encounter any barriers while completing your application form or would like to request any access needs, please contact us.